Atriya walked into his apartment, tracking dirt. He was still wearing his ruck.

-His weights sported a solid coat of rust that had started as a light creep but had long since settled into a brown, unattractive layer of armor.
-His gloves and pads that he used to sharpen striking skills were frayed and uneven; protective stuffing was bursting out of their skin.
-Small piles of overused gear dotted the apartment and gave the housing unit a stale, stagnant air.
+His weights—presently littered across the floor—sported a solid coat of rust that had started as a light creep but had long since settled into a brown, unattractive layer of armor.
+His gloves and pads that he used to sharpen his striking skills were frayed and uneven; protective stuffing was bursting out from their skins.
+Small piles of overused gear dotted the apartment and gave his housing unit a stale, stagnant air.
 It all smelled rank.

 Ironically, halfway through each training session, he forgot that he was even carrying it.

 Fuck yeah.
 It was time for him to fuel up, rest, and get ready for more training.
 He marched over to his fridge, opened it, and poked around.

 The food inside was fruits and vegetables, meat, coarse grains, and some nutrient shakes.
 All basic and unrefined.
 Flavor wasn’t a concern.
 The stuff didn’t taste great, but he’d gotten used to it.
 Forgot to notice it after awhile.

 He rooted through the bottom level, where he kept the fruit.
 On the same shelf was a mix of steroids and other performance-enhancing injectables.
 He didn’t like using them, but he recognized that they were needed in order to do the job.